DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 {{< img src="synthetics/browser_tests/browser_test_assertions.png" alt="Options for assertions in a browser test step" style="width:70%;" >}}

-Some assertions are performed on the active page, which refers to the page that the user last interacted with such as a **click** or an **assertion** on a page element.
+Some assertions validate the active page, the page the user last interacted with, such as a **click** or an **assertion** on a page element.

 To create a step, select an assertion type: